 In addition to the on-site and off-site contributions, a contribution will be required for 10 years maintenance of the facility.
-The contribution will be proportional to the type of facility provided and will be calculated in accordance with the criteria set out in the Breckland Open Space Assessment (2015) which will be reviewed periodically.
+The Off-site contributions will be proportional to the type of facility provided and will be calculated in accordance with the criteria set out in the Breckland Open Space Assessment (2015) which will be reviewed periodically. having regard to the need for land acquisition, provision of facilities and 10 years maintenance.